 In Austria, Krampus comes and visits children but, unlike Santa, his visit is not welcome: Krampus seeks out only naughty children to punish them, and if he finds a particularly naughty one, he takes that child away with him in his sack.
 But the celebration comes when people dress up as witches and devils and take to the streets, carrying torches and causing mayhem, for the annual Krampus Run, which is designed to scare the “devil” out of people!

 8. Hiding of Brooms

-In Norway, people hide their brooms on Christmas Eve before going to bed.
-It was believed that witches and other mischievous spirits stole brooms from households to ride on Christmas Eve.
+In Norway, it is a tradition for people to hide their brooms on Christmas Eve before going to bed.
+This is because it was believed that witches and various mischievous spirits would steal brooms from households in order to ride them on Christmas Eve.